LimePay/docs/Processing-Payments.md

 Payments are created every time you want your users to execute Ethereum transactions using LimePay.
 There are two types of payments: `Fiat` and `Relayed`.
 Depending on the use-case you would want to process the one or the other.

 `Fiat` payments are used when your user has to be charged with credit/debit card, because he does not have ethers/tokens at all.
-In this case the user pays for the ethers and tokens that are required in order for him to execute the required Ethereum transactions, rendering the service that you are providing.
+In this case the user pays with fiat funds for the ethers and tokens that are required in order for him to execute the required Ethereum transactions, rendering the service that you are providing.

 `Relayed` payments are used when your user has tokens for the services he wants to use, but does not have ether for the gas costs, therefore he cannot execute the transactions even though he has the tokens.
 In this scenario, you as a service provider decide to pay the gas costs of the user in order for him to be able to consume your service.
 Therefore the user is not charged with fiat funds.